civican/legisinfo/42-1/bills/C-97/bill_text.md

   **(2)** Subsection 48(2) of the Act is replaced by the following:

-    **(2)** The Governor in Council may, on the recommendation of the Minister, make regulations prescribing fees or the manner of calculating fees to be paid under this Act **and respecting the rounding of those fees**.
+    **(2)** The Governor in Council may, on the recommendation of the Minister, make regulations prescribing fees or the manner of calculating fees to be paid under this Act and respecting the rounding of those fees.

 ### Section 203